BuildForSDG/team-013-Backend/README.md

 - Both qualified and unqualified teachers are provided learning materials to improve their knowlege and unqualified teachers are allowed to re-take the test after a stipulated period.

 How will a programmer make use of this app?
-- Get started by cloning the repo 'git clone https://github.com/BuildForSDG/team-013-Backend.git'
+- Get started by cloning the repo `git clone https://github.com/BuildForSDG/team-013-Backend.git`
-- change into the directory: cd team-013-Backend
+- change into the directory: `cd team-013-Backend`
 - Install yarn package manager (optional if you prefer npm)
-- Start dev server: yarn dev
+- Start dev server: `yarn dev`
-- Start liniting: yarn lint
+- Start liniting: `yarn lint`
 - Once the server is started you can us Postman or any other testing tool to test the endpionts.
 - Jest: For runnung tests.
 We strongly recommend that JavaScript projects use Jest.
 - Yarn: For installing nodejs packages. (optional if you prefer npm)